cpwardell/Skellytour/README.md

 **log.txt** | Text file containing all details of the process **example_medium.nii.gz** | Raw segmentation produced by the medium model **example_medium_postprocessed.nii.gz** | Postprocessed medium model segmentation **example_medium_postprocessed_subseg.nii.gz** | Raw segmentation produced by the subsegmentation model **example_medium_postprocessed_subseg_postprocessed.nii.gz** | Postprocessed subsegmentation model segmentation

 ## Getting Help
-If you find an issue not covered in this document, please open a new issue on GitHub.
+If you find an issue not covered in this document, or want to request a new feature or model, please open a new issue on GitHub.

 ## Label List and Description
 A complete list of all numeric labels in each model is below.